wsvea-lochert/wsvea-lochert/README.md

 - 👋 I’m @wsvea-lochert
 - 👀 I’m interested in machine learning and app development
-- 🎓 I have a Bachelors degree in informatics from HiØ and currently in the finishing stages of my M.Sc
+- 🎓 I have a Bachelors degree in informatics, and a master in Applied computer science from HiØ
-- 🌱 I’m currently learning Human Pose Estimation and app development
+- 🌱 I’m currently alot of work stuff
 - 📫 You can reach me by Email: williamsvealochert@gmail.com

 ---